-At Classic FM we’re always keen to spread the classical music word – so we took one pop-mad 22 year old and played him Beethoven’s Ninth Symphony, Verdi’s Requiem, Stravinsky’s 'The Rite of Spring' and Rachmaninov’s Second Piano Concerto.
-Cue: all the emotions
+At Classic FM we’re always keen to spread the classical music word – so we took one pop-mad 22 year old and played him Beethoven’s Ninth Symphony (as well as some Verdi, Stravinsky and Rachmaninov.
+It's fair to say he found it emotional.

 Ryan is 22 and knows everything there is to know about pop culture.
 He even knows how to use Snapchat for crying out loud (like, properly, not just to send selfies to siblings).

-So we decided to take him in hand and introduce him to some of the greatest music ever written.
+We decided to take him in hand and introduce him to the greatest, biggest, grandest and most epic classical music ever written.

 First up: Beethoven’s Ninth Symphony